API Reference¶

 is raised.
 To prevent the exception, this method may be used to inform asyncpg that the database schema has changed.Example:

 >>> import asyncpg >>> import asyncio >>> async def change_type(con): ... result = await con.fetch('SELECT id, info FROM tbl') ... # Change composite's attribute type "int"=>"text" ... await con.execute('ALTER TYPE custom DROP ATTRIBUTE y') ... await con.execute('ALTER TYPE custom ADD ATTRIBUTE y text') ... await con.reload_schema_state() ... for id_, info in result: ... new = (info['x'], str(info['y'])) ... await con.execute( ...
-'UPDATE tbl SET info=$2 WHERE id=$1', id_, new) ... >>> async def run(): ... # Initial schema: ... # CREATE TYPE custom AS (x int, y int); ... # CREATE TABLE tbl(id int, info custom); ... con = await asyncpg.connect(user='postgres') ... async with con.transaction(): ... # Prevent concurrent changes in the table ... await con.execute('LOCK TABLE tbl') ... await change_type(con) ... >>> asyncio.get_event_loop().run_until_complete(run())
+'UPDATE tbl SET info=$2 WHERE id=$1', id_, new) ... >>> async def run(): ... # Initial schema: ... # CREATE TYPE custom AS (x int, y int); ... # CREATE TABLE tbl(id int, info custom); ... con = await asyncpg.connect(user='postgres') ... async with con.transaction(): ... # Prevent concurrent changes in the table ... await con.execute('LOCK TABLE tbl') ... await change_type(con) ... >>> asyncio.run(run())

-New in version 0.14.0.
+Added in version 0.14.0.

-- coroutine remove_listener(channel, callback)[source]¶
+- async remove_listener(channel, callback)[source]

 Remove a listening callback on the specified channel.

-- remove_log_listener(callback)[source]¶
+- remove_log_listener(callback)[source]

 Remove a listening callback for log messages.

-New in version 0.12.0.
+Added in version 0.12.0.

-- remove_termination_listener(callback)[source]¶
+- remove_query_logger(callback)[source]

 Remove a listening callback for connection termination.

-- Parameters
+- Parameters:

 callback (callable) – The callable or coroutine function that was passed to